benjamin-s-you/miracle-dashboard/README.md

 - **ClinicalTrials.gov** (US trials)
 - **EudraCT** (EU trials)

 CSV files are located in `/public/data`.
+If you want to play around and add more data, make sure to add it to the existing CSVs.
 Data is normalized for consistent visualization across both sources.

 ## Assumptions